Yeliz Özel: Club career

 In 2004, Yeliz went to Skopje to playing for Kometal Gjorče Petrov Skopje.
 After a brilliant stint there, she was one of the best players of EHF Champions League 2004–05 season.
 She scored 61 goals and made a huge contribution to promote her team final.

 In June 2010, Yeliz Özel signed for Romania's top club CS Oltchim Râmnicu Vâlcea.
-Played two season in Romania, then she returned again to her home country back.
+She played two seasons in Romania before returning to her home country.

-Özel returned home in June 2012 to rejoin her former team Üsküdar Belediyespor.
+Özel returned to home country in June 2012 to rejoin her former team Üsküdar Bld.
+SK.
 After one season, she transferred to the Ankara-based team Yenimahalle Bld.
 SK.

+In the 2023–24 Turkish Women's Handball Super League season, she transferred to Yalıkaval SK in Bodrum.
+She won the champions title after the season play-offs.
+The next season, she won once again the champions title.

-International
+International career

-Özel was a member of the Turkey women's national handball team, and served as their captain.
-She was part of the team, which won the silver medal at the 2009 Mediterranean Games held in Pescara, Italy.
+Özel was a member of the Turkey women's national handball team and served as their captain.
+She was part of the team that won the silver medal at the 2009 Mediterranean Games held in Pescara, Italy.
+In 2017, she won the silver medal with the national team at the Islamic Solidarity Games in Baku, Azerbaycan.

+In April 2022, Yeliz Özel retired from the national team after 27 years.